DAAD Helmut-Schmidt-Program Scholarship for MA in Governance and Public Policy 2027/28

 - Applicants who have lived outside DAC-listed developing and emerging countries for more than 15 months at the application deadline are ineligible.

-- Applicants must have obtained their most recent higher education degree within six years before applying.
+- Applicants must have obtained their most recent higher education degree within the past six years.

 - Applicants with a master’s degree in a similar field may only be considered if they provide a compelling reason for pursuing another master’s degree.